DR. JIE ZHANG – BOARD CHAIR

 VICKI PILOT – EXECUTIVE DIRECTOR

 Vicki Pilot joined the organization as Executive Director in January 2020.
 Her background is steeped in non-profit organizations doing social work for over 20 years.
 Vicki’s passion and motivation is to create a synergy of collaborative, community programs for marginalized and vulnerable populations.
 She has done this across Canada (NWT, Nunavut, Fort Smith, Prince George and Vancouver Island) in various roles: Settlement Worker, Regional Coordinator for March of Dimes, Life Skills Facilitator and many other community support roles.
 Vicki believes in co-creating with other community based organizations through aligned partnerships.
-When Vicki isn’t working for SSS she is studying reflexology, practicing yoga, hiking and hanging out with her two adult daughters.
+When Vicki isn’t working for SSS she is practicing energy healing, stand up comedy and enjoying nature as much as possible.

 JAMES BENSON – RETURN TO HEALTH COORDINATOR

 LANE SHERMAN – VOLUNTEER COORDINATOR

 Lane Sherman is the Education Coordinator for Seniors Serving Seniors.
 When not in that role he is a trainer, facilitator, author, and founder of PeopleStuff, an organizational consulting firm.
 He has a Masters in Leadership and Training (MALT) from Royal Roads University.
 Lane has been working with the non-profit sector throughout his career and has worked with Vantage Point as a knowledge philanthropist for the past three years.
 In his role of Education Coordinator for Seniors Serving Seniors Lane provides continuing education and support for the Seniors Serving Seniors volunteer community.